 Opportunities

-Industry Diversification: Diversifying beyond government and healthcare sectors into emerging industries such as renewable energy, biotechnology, advanced manufacturing, and e-commerce presents growth opportunities and economic resilience.
+Industry Diversification: Diversifying beyond government and healthcare sectors into emerging industries will serve the area well.
+Industries such as renewable energy, biotechnology, advanced manufacturing, and e-commerce present growth opportunities and economic resilience.

 Threats